How the Cannabis Industry Has Changed the Economy of Uruguay| 20 January, 2020

 Economic Effect of Cannabis Legalisation in Uruguay

-Even though the legalisation of cannabis took place already, there had been some concerns that occurred.
+Even though the legalization of cannabis took place already, there had been some concerns that occurred.
 There are only a small number of pharmacies are enrolled to sell it, and this affected the people’s ability to access marijuana.
-Out of 1,200 pharmacies in Uruguay, only 16 are signed up to sell cannabis and decreased to 12 in 2018 due to bank problems.
-This resulted in issues with matching demand to supply.
-The supply wasn’t able to meet the increasing demand.
+Out of 1,200 pharmacies in Uruguay, only 16 are signed up to sell cannabis and decreased to 12 in 2018 due to bank problems, and this resulted in issues with matching demand to supply.
+Though, Uruguay can avoid this by putting up an online marijuana dispensary to meet the increasing demand.

 A company named Simbiosys invested $ 1.7 million, and the estimated profits are half a million dollars in 5 years.
 Also, another firm, named International Cannabis Corporation (ICC) has the contract to supply cannabis in the country.
 Both firms also have a license for the cultivation and distribution of marijuana, and it helps some people of Uruguay when it comes to business.
 On the other hand, the legalisation of cannabis decreased the number of drug trafficking.
 Moreover, due to this law, it is reported that at least 12,000 people from the illegal market were removed.